mherrmann/fbs/README.md

 ## Motivation
 Cross-platform desktop applications require a lot more work than other apps:

- * Creating standalone executables / installers for your app is not trivial.
+ * Creating standalone executables / installers for an app is not trivial.
- * Code signing is a hassle but necessary to avoid OS warnings "app untrusted".
+ * Code signing is a hassle but necessary to avoid OS warnings "untrusted app".
  * Auto-updating is a pain.

 What makes the situation even worse is that most solutions to the above